MicrosoftDocs/Viva/Viva/solutions/viva-for-the-hybrid-workplace.md

 Learn more in the [Onboarding employees who are new or changing roles](/viva/solutions/viva-onboarding-changing-roles) scenario.

 ### Frontline workers
-Frontline workers who are not on site need to be able to see their schedules and check-in and check-out quickly and easily.
+Frontline workers who are not on site need to be able to see their schedules and check in and check out quickly and easily.
 They also need to be able to access organizational communications easily and all in one place.

 Learn more in the [Frontline worker](/viva/solutions/viva-front-line-workers) scenario.